 If you travel outside of these areas you may receive a penalty charge.

-Council supports further expansion of the car share network in line with our adopted Car Share Policy(PDF, 207KB)
+The city is looking to expand the car share network in line with the Council-adopted Car Share Policy.

 How does car sharing work and how do I join?

-To join a car share service you pay a one-off joining fee and any relevant ongoing fees to one of the three car share companies operating in Stonnington:
+To join a car share service you pay a one-off joining fee and any ongoing fees.

 We encourage and support cycling through the provision of facilities, programs and services.
 Whether for fun, fitness or to commute, cycling offers a range of health, economic, social and environmental benefits to the community.